Milton Mermikides

 Milton Mermikides (born 26 May 1971) is a British composer, guitarist and academic of Greek heritage.
 His diverse output includes compositions, academic papers, talks (TED (conference)) and musical performances.
 He has worked with a number of artists including Tim Minchin, Pat Martino, John Williams, Tod Machover, Steve Winwood and Brian Eno and research bodies such as the Wellcome Trust, UCL Neuroscience, British Library, Science Museum, Aldeburgh Music and the Smithsonian Institution.
-Mermikides is widely recognised as a leading figure in data sonification.
+Mermikides is widely recognised as a leading figure in data sonification and, in 2025, published his book Hidden Music: The Composer’s Guide to Sonification with the Cambridge University Press.
 His 2004 work Bloodlines, written with his sister Dr Alex Mermikides, received critical acclaim.
 Bloodlines was created by translating his daily blood results, whilst suffering from Acute Lymphoblastic Leukaemia, into each second of a musical composition.

-He currently holds the position of Reader in Music, Head of Composition and Director of the MMUS Programme at the University of Surrey.
+He is the 37th Gresham Professor of Music and currently holds the position of Professor of Music at the University of Surrey and Senior Research Fellow and Composer in Residence for the Centre of Eudaimonia and Human Flourishing (Linacre College, Oxford University).
 He is also a professor of Jazz Guitar at the Royal College of Music in London and previously held the post of Head of Music Technology and Lecturer in Music at the Royal Academy of Music.
 In 2014 Mermikides co-founded the International Guitar Research Centre (IGRC) with Stephen Goss and John Williams.

 Background

-Milton John Mermikides was born in Hampton, England in 1971 to CERN nuclear physicist Michael Mermikides and Law Student Olga Lioufis.
+Milton John Mermikides was born in Hampton, England in 1971 to CERN nuclear physicist Michael Mermikides and law student Olga Lioufis.
 He travelled widely as a child, receiving music classes from Ivor Cutler at Fox Primary School in Kensington, London and eventually attending Highgate School in North London.
 He gained a BSc in Analytical and Descriptive Economics from the London School of Economics and a BMus in Jazz Performance and Composition from Berklee College of Music (Boston, USA).
 Whilst at Berklee he studied Jazz Improvisation with Ed Tomassi, Hal Crook and John Damian.